Chase Rogers

 How to Set Up 2 Factor Authentication

-1. From the Dashboard, click on the name icon and select Account Settings from the dropdown.
+1. Log in to your control panel.
+From the Dashboard, click on the name icon and select Account Settings from the dropdown.

 Account-settings